 Running a C++ /clr Application on a Previous Runtime Version

-Unless otherwise specified, a Visual C++ .NET application is built to run with the common language runtime version that the compiler uses to build the application.
-However, it is possible for an .exe application built with one version of the runtime to run on any other version of the runtime that provides all of the necessary functionality.
+Unless otherwise specified, a Visual C++ .NET Framework application is built to run on the common language runtime (CLR) version that the compiler uses to build the application.
+However, it is possible for an .exe application that is built for one version of the runtime to run on any other version that provides the required functionality.

-At run time, the name of the app.config file must be filename.ext.config (where filename.ext is the name of the executable that started the application) and the file must be in the same directory as the executable.
-For example, if your application is called TestApp.exe, the app.config file would be named TestApp.exe.config.
+At run time, the app.config file must have a name of the form filename.ext.config, where filename.ext is the name of the executable that started the application, and it must be in the same directory as the executable.
+For example, if your application is named TestApp.exe, the app.config file would be named TestApp.exe.config.

-If you specify more than one runtime version and the application runs on a computer with more than one installed runtime version, the application uses the first version specified in the config file that matches an installed runtime that is available on the system.
+If you specify more than one runtime version and the application runs on a computer that has more than one installed runtime version, the application uses the first version that is specified in the config file and is installed.

-For more information, see Targeting a .NET Framework Version.
+For more information, see How to: Configure an Application to Target a .NET Framework Version.

 To run on version 1.0 or version 1.1 of the CLR, an application that is built by the Visual C++ compiler must be compiled by using /clr:initialAppDomain.